dryer-dev/dryer/README.md

 I wanted a modern, lightweight, and flexible Rails CMS that was multidomain compatible and developer friendly.

+I built one as the other open source Rails CMS' were already far along a path (that started a long time ago - things have changed) or developing into a paid product.
+The most suitable one for me, Comfortable Mexican Sofa, hasn't been updated in years.

+## Use case

-The use case being an individual or organization building client sites that need flexibility and a backend for updating content.
+An individual or organization building client sites that need flexibility and a backend for updating content.
 Clients could include small to medium sized enterprises that don't operate in the tech sector (the kind of organization that might consider Shopify Plus or other 4 figure annually SAAS products).

-The benefit of this over an existing CMS:
+The benefit of this over an existing CMS (non Rails):

 * Develop or add features specific to a client or cluster of client's needs. *i.e. a booking system for a cluster of small hotel websites*
 * Start with a blank slate for each site's front end - no bloated libraries or overriding inherited styles/scripts. *But, the ability to easily add librabries to any sites if needed.*